Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Related Works

-Zeroth-order optimizers, with just forward passes, can greatly reduce the memory consumption.
-Methods like SPSA~\cite{ZO_GradientEstimator_SPSA} have been shown to perform well in non-convex multi-agent optimization \cite{distributed_ZO1, distributed_ZO2} or generating black-box adversarial examples \cite{black_box_adversial_ZO1, black_box_adversial_ZO2, black_box_adversial_ZO3, black_box_adversial_ZO4}.
-Recently, MeZO \cite{mezo} firstly adapted the classical ZO-SGD method to fine-tune LLMs, achieving comparable performance with significant memory reduction.
+\textbf{Zeroth-Order Optimizer}~~~~Zeroth-order optimizers, with just forward passes to estimate the gradient, can greatly reduce the memory consumption.
+It appears in a wide range of applications where either the objective functions is implicit or its gradient is impossible or expensive to obtain.
+Methods like SPSA~\citep{ZO_GradientEstimator_SPSA} have been shown to perform well in non-convex multi-agent optimization~\citep{distributed_ZO1, distributed_ZO2} or generating black-box adversarial examples \citep{black_box_adversial_ZO1, black_box_adversial_ZO2, black_box_adversial_ZO3, black_box_adversial_ZO4}.
+Recently, MeZO \citep{mezo} first adapted the classical ZO-SGD method to fine-tune LLM, achieving comparable performance with significant memory reduction.
+Then \cite{zobenchmark} proposed a wider array of ZO optimization techniques.
+However, these methods often struggle with heterogeneous curvatures.